 The chart above shows that the Division has a liquidity ratio greater than one.
-The Division's liquidity has remained relatively consistent over the last five fiscal years (2015-2016 to 2019-2020) with an average of 2.40.
-The majority of the Division's Financial Assets are comprised of cash and cash equivalents (representing approx. 79%); therefore, further increasing the liquidity of the Division.
+The Division's liquidity has remained relatively consistent over the last five fiscal years (2016-2017 to 2020-2021) with an average of 2.40.
+The majority of the Division's Financial Assets are comprised of cash/cash equivalents and short-term portfolio investments (representing approx. 80%); therefore, further increasing the liquidity of the Division.